Weekly Gem #57 Heading south to freedom!

 That's not sitting well with you, so you decide to take your family and leave, on foot, traveling mostly by night, hiding out by day.
 It takes weeks and anywhere from 400 to 1000 miles.
 Even in northern states, federal law required that escaped slaves be captured and returned to ‘their owners,’ making Canada the ultimate destination.

 This hidden gem marks the end of one underground railroad line.
-North to Detroit, then (a touch of irony) south to freedom.
+Walk north to Detroit, then (a touch of irony) south to freedom.
 In Detroit, you’re a slave.
 Cross the river to Windsor, Canada, and you’re free.

-The men are pointing to the destination (Windsor, Canada).
+The men are pointing forward, to the destination.

 The kids behind them (additional pics below) are looking backwards beckoning others to hurry up and follow.